WVINBREbootcamp/WVINBREbootcamp.github.io/About.md

 subtitle: A comprehensive introductory bootcamp for undergraduates.
 ---

 This four week long bootcamp is designed to take you from little/no computational experience to bioinformatic literacy.
+This is a paid opportunity open to any students currently enrolled in a WV-INBRE network institution.
+Housing at Marshall University will be provided for the duration of the camp.
 At the end of this course you will:

 - Navigate the Linux operating system and the command line interface (CLI)
 - Write BASH and Python scripts